Gateway to Dream Pop

 Mazzy Star - So Tonight That I Might See (1993)

 American sonneteers Mazzy Star are perhaps the most recognisable name in dream pop.
-They certainly produced its biggest hit in the form of ‘Fade Into You’, a go-to track for Hollywood whenever they’ve needed to soundtrack the hope-is-lost low point in a concerning amount of films.
-Regardless, the band are noted for their folkier approach to dream pop, arguably breaking ground for acts like Beach House that are a little more vocal-driven.
+They certainly produced its biggest hit in the form of ‘Fade Into You’, a go-to track for Hollywood whenever they’ve needed to soundtrack the most sentimental point in a concerning amount of films.
+Regardless, the band are noted for their bluesier approach to dream pop, and arguably breaking ground for acts like Beach House that are a little more vocal-driven.
 This is largely down to frontwoman Hope Sandoval being easily the strongest asset of the band, and she would have been for any other group at the time because of the attention-holding qualities.
 Her Mediterainian breeze of a voice knocks you into this incredible alpha state, where your ears perk up upon detection as your other systems shut down for a short while.
 Vowels echo for a lifetime, no doubt a nod to country music and heartland blues, an underlying chamber of their sound that beats throughout ‘Five String Serenade’ and ‘Blue Light’.
 Both are an elegy for the once-thriving Nashville sound that has been sodomised by Garth Brooks and Billy Ray Cyrus by this point, plus this influx of Americana extends to the mentioned single ‘Fade into You’ - without hesitation one of the greatest last-dance songs of all time.
 The way in which her voice shines atop the country-twanged guitar is like a lonely glitter ball hanging above an empty dance floor.

 Do watch your step as you listen, as Mazzy Star have a fondness for surprise.
-Several darker moments bury this manic blues rock guitar buried underneath, fighting to escape.
+Several darker moments bury manic blues rock guitar underneath, fighting to escape.
 Tension disturbs Hope’s placid voice on ‘Mary of Silence’, which could be the dream pop edition of The Doors’ ‘Riders on the Storm’, in how it is haunted by some intangible spectral force.
 Nevertheless, these more misbehaving textures are still part of the experience, sort of like the rococo-like flairs in that purple-haze cover art.

 If you like, try: Yo La Tengo - And Then Nothing Turned Itself Inside-Out